Categories: ASD and DD, Child-focused

 Alex Utley, M.S., LABA, BCBA, is a postdoctoral Fellow at May Institute who works in the Western Massachusetts Home-based and School Consultation programs.

-May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded more than 65 years ago, we provide a wide range of educational and rehabilitative services across the lifespan.
-May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in West Springfield, and our new school in Chicopee, Mass.
+May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis and evidence-based interventions, serving autistic individuals and individuals with other developmental disabilities, brain injury, neurobehavioral disorders, and other special needs.
+Founded nearly 70 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.